rasulkireev/gpw/content/articles/2021-goals.md

 I have started a spreadsheet to track some of the goals here (that are possible to track).
 Hope to see a lot of progress on most of them.
 There are a lot of goals, but most of them I'd say doable.
 Now just need to prioritize and start grinding.

 Will reflect next year, maybe mid-year also.

+If you have any comments or feedack, please leave them [on Twitter](https://twitter.com/rasulkireev/status/1362785148387917824) or [on HackerNews](https://news.ycombinator.com/item?id=26194039).